trafficrunners/mailer-log/README.md

 ### Admin UI

-After installation, accessible at: `/admin/email_log/admin/emails`
+After installation, accessible at the mounted path (e.g., `/mailer_log` based on routes example above).

 **Features:**
 - List of all sent emails with pagination
-- Filtering by: recipient, sender, subject, mailer class, status, date
+- Filtering by: recipient, sender, subject, mailer class, status
+- Date range picker with presets (Today, This week, Last week, This month, Last month)
 - Email details view: headers, body preview, delivery events
 - Call stack view (where in code the email was triggered)